 After dinner, I wanted to get some pictures of the city at night.
 We walked up to the Trump Tower a few blocks away, and there were some amazing views.
 The staff and hotel of the tower was wonderful.
 I really felt like royalty walking around the Trump Tower, and they treated you as such, too.

-I’m not sure if it was because it was my last day there, and I wanted to use my time to its fullest, and Catie was beat, recovering from her several glasses of wine the evening before, or what it was… but we had a little different idea of what we wanted to do to spend our last day together.
-She wanted to relax and enjoy the “suite”, and I wanted to go out and site see.
-She wasn’t budging on going anywhere at 9am, and she told me to go by myself… so go by myself is what I did.
 I went down to the Buckingham fountains in Grant Park.
+My friend wanted to stay behind and relax in the hotel.
 Unbeknownst to me, the entire park was actually closed, but I just walked in not even knowing that it was closed and got in to take some pictures before being approached by security.
 There were tons of vendors setting up for the day for “Taste of Chicago”, but weren’t due to open for quite some time.
-I had some time to explore the city a bit by myself, but hated that I had to do it alone because Catie rather stay in the hotel and “relax”.
+I had some time to explore the city a bit.

 Then we headed back to the hotel to pick up our bags and say our goodbyes.
-I was exhausted at the end and a little emotional from the way things had ended.
-I was experiencing some lower abdominal and round ligament pain from all the walking, unsupported belly and holding shopping bags.
+I was exhausted and I was experiencing some lower abdominal and round ligament pain from all the walking, unsupported belly and holding shopping bags.
 I was beyond ready to be home and in bed.
 Unfortunately, the subway wasn’t very I’m pregnant and exhausted friendly, and I had to lift and carry my roller bag down several flights of concrete stairs to get to the lower level of the subway.
-It was not my happiest moment, not the way I wanted to end the trip, and wondering if it was all even worth it.
+It was not my happiest moment, but at least I got to have some time away and enjoy a girls trip and visit a friend.